PanoAffordanceNet: Towards Holistic Affordance Grounding in 360{\deg} Indoor Environments

 Existing affordance datasets~\cite{luo2022learning,liu2024grounding} mainly target standard-view 2D images or 3D point clouds, and no public benchmark currently supports interactive affordance grounding in panoramic indoor scenes.
 To bridge this gap, we introduce \textbf{360-AGD}, the first dataset with precise annotations of interaction regions in panoramic images.
 This benchmark is designed to evaluate model generalization and robustness across indoor environments of diverse complexity.

 \textbf{Data Collection.} To build a benchmark capable of comprehensively evaluating model performance, we collect images from several existing large-scale panorama datasets and organize them into an ``Easy Split'' and a ``Hard Split''.
-The Easy Split is designed to evaluate the model's fundamental performance in relatively clean and simple indoor environments.
+The Easy Split is designed to evaluate the model's fundamental performance in relatively clean and simple indoor scenes.
 Its images are primarily sourced from the 360-Indoor~\cite{chou2020360} and Gibson~\cite{xia2018gibson} datasets, with original resolutions of approximately $512{\times}1024$.
 We further establish a Hard Split to test generalization across more challenging environments.
 Sourced from PanoContext~\cite{zhang2014panocontext} and Sun360~\cite{xiao2012recognizing}, these samples exhibit superior visual complexity and high-fidelity details, with original resolutions reaching $4552{\times}9104$.
 In total, the Easy and Hard splits contain approximately $800$ and $1,200$ panoramic images, respectively.

-\textbf{Data Annotation.} Our annotation task targets $19$ affordance classes within complex, $360^{\circ}$ panoramic images of indoor scenes.
-A key challenge in this panoramic context is that a single affordance (\textit{e.g.}, sit, lie) can correspond to multiple, spatially disjoint regions within the same scene.
-Consequently, annotators are instructed to identify and mark all visible instances of each affordance class in the panorama.
+\textbf{Data Annotation.} Our annotation task targets $19$ affordance classes within complex, $360^{\circ}$ panoramic indoor scenes.
+A key challenge is that a single affordance (\textit{e.g.}, sit, lie) can correspond to multiple, spatially disjoint regions within the same scene.
+Consequently, annotators are instructed to identify and mark all visible instances of each affordance class.